translate/terminator/docs/tbx_conformance.rst

 .. image:: /_static/TBX_termEntry_structure.png

-Next we list the items and the tag chosen for representing each item, telling the level where the tag goes:
+Next you can see a list of the items and the tag chosen for representing each item, telling the level where the tag goes:

-* **Glossary name:** if we match glossary with TBX file, then the glossary name is the TBX file title, the label `<title>`.
+* **Glossary name:** the glossary name is the TBX file title, which is represented using the label `<title>`.
 It goes on the file header.

-* **Glossary description:** if we match glossary with TBX file then we can use a `<p>` tag inside `<sourceDesc>` tag.
+* **Glossary description:** Terminator exports the glossary description inside a `<p>` tag enclosed in the `<sourceDesc>` tag.
 It goes on the file header.

 * **Concept:** the `<termEntry>` tag from TBX standard represents a concept.
   The `<termEntry>` tag encloses the concept level.